 Some ways we can help patients fit the cost of care into their budgets include:

 Tooth loss can have a serious impact on your wellbeing and oral health.
 With countless restorative options at your fingertips, it can be difficult to decide which one is the best choice for you.
 Luckily for you, when you visit Advanced Dental Treatment Center, our caring and compassionate team of experts will walk you through every step of each treatment solution to make sure that you’re well-informed.
 For your convenience, we’ve included some common questions we get about dental implants below.

 When you visit Dr. Shah for your consultation, he’ll take images of your teeth and facial structure to determine whether you need any preparatory procedures.
 These can include:

 Because dental implants need to naturally fuse with your jawbone to be successful, it’s important that your oral health is in good shape before the procedure begins.
 That means taking care of any possible risk factors, allowing you to enjoy your new smile for decades to come.

-If you’ve been missing your teeth for awhile but still want to get dental implants in Greenfield, there’s no need to fret.
+If you’ve been missing your teeth for a while but still want to get dental implants, there’s no need to fret.
 The roots of your teeth are connected to your jawbone and provide it with stimulation throughout your life.
 When they fall out or get knocked out, your bone is no longer going to be getting the proper blood flow to it, causing it to slowly deteriorate.